 The tops of the saw horses are 1×3 16 ga. steel.
 Welding magnets hold the legs square on the tops.

 typical (I wish) weld, leveling foot on, mans best friend!

 Meanwhile back in the shop… the 4′ saw horses get fancy top plates with tabs on top that fit into a slot in the bottom of the bench top to keep everything located.

-The top plates are split in the center and shimmed interdependently to ensure I can get the table top as flat as possible.
+The top plates are split in the center and shimmed independently to ensure I can get the two sides of the bench as flat as possible.

 Using the flat bottom edge of the levels to check that the top lies flat.
 All that fuss’n pays off.